I'm A Millennial & I'm Sorry I'm Killing Canned Tuna

 Walt Whitman once wrote, "Do I contradict myself?
 Very well, then I contradict myself, I am large, I contain multitudes."
-Despite its origins in 1855 — a full 125 years before anyone who could be classified as 'millennial' was even in the womb — I can't help but feel the line is strangely applicable to my personal feelings on the new Millennials, Tuna, and Tin Openers Debacle.
+Despite its origins in 1855 — a full 125 years before anyone who could be classified as 'millennial' was even in the womb — I can't help but feel the line is strangely applicable to my personal feelings on the new Millennials, Tuna, and Can Openers Debacle.
 Haven't heard that one yet?
-The rub is this: According to the Wall Street Journal, tinned tuna is the latest thing the millennial generation has kicked to the curb, right along with genetically modified turkeys, sliced cheese, and sex.
-Tinned tuna purveyors are struggling, and it's all our fault.
+The rub is this: According to the Wall Street Journal, canned tuna is the latest thing the millennial generation has kicked to the curb, right along with genetically modified turkeys, American cheese, and sex.
+Canned tuna purveyors are struggling, and it's all our fault.

 Advertisement